How to plan your Rocky Mountain National Park Wedding or Elopement

 3. Apply For Your Wedding/Elopement Permit

 The wedding permit for Rocky Mountain National Park is $300.
 Make sure you secure your date as soon as possible since they only allow a few weddings to take place per day and certain locations fill up very fast.
+You can secure a permit up to a year in advance and again—they sell out very quickly in the summer and fall.

 1. Pick 1-2 spots and make sure you check capacity requirements.
 Remember you need to include everyone that will be present, even your vendors.

-3. Fill Out the permit application here.
+2. Fill out and download the permit application here.

-4. Email Application to the park.
+3. Email Application to the park to romo_fees_permits@nps.gov

 For more detailed info and FAQ’s visit the weddings and ceremonies page here.